How to get the Soaring Spelltome mount during Legion Timewalking, now live

 Of course, if you’re way better at Paladin or Monk or even Demon Hunter, play that first and get the quests you can finish done.
 The important thing here is to bring the class you’re best at, because unless they significantly reduce the difficulty here, these challenges will take a lot of skill, knowledge of your class and spec, and patience to get finished.

 Also, if you have a means to self-heal or high mobility, you’re almost certainly going to be using it.
 Especially as a tank — The Highlord’s Return throws out a lot of damage, you’re going to need as much mitigation, self healing, cooldown use and the ability to get to a different place as you can get.
 If you do have a Demon Hunter tank, this may be the best fight to use him on.

 Otherwise, with all the fights yet to be retuned, all I can really say is that you should probably consider playing ranged whenever possible on the fights that were designed for ranged, because playing melee often means running around and not keeping a lot of uptime.
 But sometimes being melee gives you more options in terms of being able to take a hit than someone in a dress.
 From what I’ve been told, Feltotem’s Fall is a good fight to be a Beast Mastery Hunter on, thanks to the combination of Hunter abilities like Disengage and the potential for a tankier pet to help you stay alive.

-So get a few characters geared up in time for patch 9.1.5, then go and clear all seven of these fights, and boom, you got a flying book mount.
+So get a few characters geared up, then go and clear all seven of these fights, and boom, you got a flying book mount.
 Best of luck storming the tower, and then storming it six more times.

 Please consider supporting our Patreon!